What Is a Bachelor of Science, BS or BSc Degree?

 The United Kingdom and the Republic Of Ireland

-In Britain and Ireland, as in the United States and Canada, a Bachelors of Science is typically awarded upon the successful completion of an undergraduate program in one or more fields of the sciences.
-The completion period for the degree may vary by country, subject field, and school.
+In Britain and Ireland, as in the U.S. and Canada, a Bachelors of Science is given upon the completion of an undergraduate program in a field of science.
+The time period for finishing the degree may vary by country, subject field, and school.

-In England, Northern Ireland, and Wales, an honours degree can be completed in three years, although today there are a few accelerated honours programs that can be completed in just two years.
+In England, Northern Ireland, and Wales, an honour’s degree can be done in three years.
+Though today there are a few accelerated honour’s programs that can be finished in just two years.

-In Scotland, where students graduate from high school a year before students in most other countries, they are required to complete a foundation year of collegiate studies, known simply as the “First Year”, bringing the completion period for a Bachelor Science degree to four years.
+In Scotland, students graduate from high school a year before students in most other countries.
+Scottish college students need to complete a foundation year of college studies.
+This is known as the “First Year”.
+The First Year brings the completion period for a Bachelor Science degree in Scotland to four years.

 The Republic of Ireland

-Ireland offers two Bachelor of Science degrees, the BSc (Ordinary) which can be completed in three years and the BSc (Honours) which is awarded after four years of study.
+Ireland offers two Bachelor of Science degrees, the BSc Ordinary which can be completed in three years and the BSc Honours which is given after four years of study.

 European Union and Affiliated Countries

-The Bachelor of Arts and Master of Arts (BA/MA) system was introduced into Europe in 2002.
-Up until that time, higher education institutions in most European countries offered a single post-secondary education program which combined the curriculum of a modern-day Bachelor’s and Master’s.
-Students who successfully completed the program were awarded the doctorandus degree.
+The Bachelor of Arts (BA) and Master of Arts (MA) system was received into Europe in 2002.
+Before then, higher education schools in European countries offered a single post-secondary education program that combined modern Bachelor’s and Master’s curriculum.
+Students who completed the program were given the doctorandus degree.

 Today, most European colleges, universities, and academies offer the full equivalent of a BSc or MSc, but these differ from country to country.

-Over the last decade, like most other European countries, German-speaking countries have been transitioning to the BA/MA system, and in doing so now offer both the BSc and MSc degrees.
+Over the last decade, like most other European countries, German countries have transitioned to the Bachelor’s/Master’s system.
+They now offer both the BSc and MSc degrees.

-Earning a BSc in Germany typically takes six to seven academic semesters or 3 to 3.5 years.
-During this time period, students are required to earn between 180 and 210 ECTS credits.
-ECTS stands for European Credit Transfer and Accumulation System, which is a standardized system for comparing academic performance of students participating in higher education programs throughout Europe.
+Earning a BSc in Germany takes six to seven academic semesters or 3 to 3.5 years.
+During this time, students are required to earn between 180 and 210 ECTS credits.
+ECTS stands for European Credit Transfer and Accumulation System.
+It is a standard system for comparing academic performance of higher education students throughout Europe.